chongduan/chongduan.github.io/_pages/about.md

 Following PhD, I did my postdoctoral research on cardiovascular imaging at [Beth Israel Deaconess Medical Center](https://www.bidmc.org/) and [Harvard Medical School](https://hms.harvard.edu/).
 Before I joined Pfizer in 2019, I had a stint at [Invicro](https://invicro.com/), working as a Study Director to support imaging programs for pharma/biotech clients.

-I currently lead the development and deployment of novel ML/AL-based solutions to support drug R&D programs across therapeutic areas.
-Some recent projects include:
+I currently lead the development, validation, and deployment of novel AI-based solutions to support drug development programs across therapeutic areas at Pfizer.
+Some recent projects are:

 - A fully automated AI system for analyzing echocardiography videos.
 This project won Pfizer's Breakthrough Science & Innovation award in 2021, the highest honor that can be bestowed to an R&D colleague.
   - [Paper](https://journals.physiology.org/doi/abs/10.1152/ajpheart.00208.2022)